jinnguyen/puja/README.md

 Puja
 ====

-Inspired in Django.
 Puja is a lightweight, flexible and easy PHP  template engine.
-Especial, Puja support validate template syntax!
+Inspired in django, Puja also support validate template syntax!

 <strong>Some of Puja's features</strong>:
 * <strong>VALIDATE TEMPLATE SYNTAX</strong>